LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Background and Related Work

 \citet{widder2023aisupplychaindevelopers} found that researchers and developers often characterize fairness as important but out of scope (someone else's problem), at each stage of the AI supply chain.
 This means that researchers or developers of AI libraries and models tend to consider addressing bias, fairness, and fitness-for-purpose to be the responsibility of the application developers; and application developers or researchers (\textit{e.g.} roboticists) tend to consider the problem to be the responsibility of the AI library or model researchers or developers.

-These dislocated responsibilities risk outcomes that contrast sharply with fairness and non-discrimination law grounded in legal rights and civil rights~\cite{2023JointStmtAIEnforcement}, and United States Federal Agencies have clearly stated that there are not AI exceptions~\cite{2023JointStmtAIEnforcement,CFPB-TechnologyLaw} in those jurisdictions.
+These dislocated responsibility perceptions can lead to outcomes that contrast sharply with fairness and non-discrimination law grounded in legal rights and civil rights~\cite{2023JointStmtAIEnforcement}, and United States Federal Agencies have clearly stated that there are not AI exceptions~\cite{2023JointStmtAIEnforcement,CFPB-TechnologyLaw} in those jurisdictions.
 Unlawful algorithms may ultimately be halted through legal action, such as algorithmic disgorgement~\cite{goland2023algorithmicdisgorgement,hutson2024stopmodellaw}, or ``model deletion–the compelled destruction or dispossession of certain data, algorithms, models, and associated work products created or shaped by illegal means--as a remedy, right, and requirement for artificial intelligence and machine learning systems''~\cite{hutson2024stopmodellaw}.
 These concerns provide key motivations for the need for our work, as it provides an initial methodology to identify model harms and assess the fitness-for-purpose of LLMs in HRI.